secureCodeBox/secureCodeBox/scanners/whatweb/docs/README.DockerHub-Parser.md

 docker pull securecodebox/parser-whatweb
 ```

-## What is NMAP?
+## What is WHATWEB?
-Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.
-Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.
+Whatweb identifies websites.
+It can recognize technology used to build a website, such as content management systems (CMS), JavaScript libraries, web server and much more.

-To learn more about the Nmap scanner itself visit [nmap.org].
+To learn more about the whatweb scanner itself visit [https://morningstarsecurity.com/research/whatweb].

 ## Community